Understanding rip currents

 When heading to the beach for a dip this summer, we want you to enjoy the water but also to recognise its dangers and never underestimate its power.

-Choosing a lifeguarded beach and always swimming between the red and yellow flags is the best way to keep safe.
-But understanding the sea is also vital, as is knowing what to do if you do happen to get into difficulty.
+During the COVID-19 pandemic, it isn’t possible to always choose a lifeguarded beach, so having an understanding of the sea is vital, as is knowing what to do if you do happen to get into difficulty.

 3 important facts you need to know about rip currents

 Rip currents are a major cause of accidental drowning on beaches all across the world, and in the UK over 60% of RNLI lifeguard incidents involve rip currents.
 Rips are strong currents running out to sea, which can quickly take you from the shallows out of your depth.
 They can be difficult to spot but can often be identified by a channel of churning, choppy water or debris on the sea’s surface.

 1. Calm water is not always the best place to swim

 Many people inadvertently end up in a rip current as a result of choosing to enter the water where there is no white water from waves.
 This is often where a rip is present, with ripples on the surface indicating a flow of water out to sea.

 2. Rip currents do not pull you underwater